Ricky0625/get_next_line/notes.md

 Resource: [File Descriptor](https://www.computerhope.com/jargon/f/file-descriptor.htm#:~:text=A%20file%20descriptor%20is%20a,Grants%20access.)

+File descriptor is a reference that points to a file that is open on your computer.
+So, when we open a file, the operating system will create an entry in the global file table.
+The table will contains info such as the fd, access restrictions (read-only, write-only), and its location.
+Usually the file descriptor will have a non-negative integer values and there will be at least one fd exists for every open file on the system.

+On a Unix-like OS, the first three file descriptors, are reserved.
+0: standard input
+1: standard output
+2: standard error

 File descriptor is a unique identifer for a file or other I/O resource, such as a pipe or network socket.
 It describes a data resource, and how that resource can be accessed.
 When a program asks to open a file or other data resource like network socket, the kernel will:

 1. Grant access